Kalai Upazila: Administration

 Kalai Upazila is divided into Kalai Municipality and five union parishads: Ahammedabad, Matrai, Punot, Udaipur, and Zindarpur.
 The union parishads are subdivided into 109 mauzas and 148 villages.

 Kalai Municipality is subdivided into 9 wards and 34 mahallas.

+Archaeology

+Swadhin Sen identified 6 early medieval (6th/7th century or later) archaeological sites in Kalai upazila: Salgun, Haitor, Duranju, Borai, Baligram, and Kusumsara Roair.
+The largest of these is Baligram, with an area of 319 hectares.
+The sites of Haitor, Duranju, Borai, and Kusumsara Roair are all clustered together on the left bank of the Katahari river, while a very small channel remnant to the north of the Baligram site indicates that it was also connected to the Katahari.
+All six sites are located on fluvial terrace as opposed to floodplain.

 Education

 The famous educational institutions of this Upazila are: